How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Can you complete this sentence clearly?
 “My constraint is [specific constraint] because [specific validation].
 My solution is [specific action] which will [specific outcome] by Week [specific week].”

 Example pass: “My constraint is pricing model because I’m priced 33% below market and clients renew without price objection.
-My solution is increase prices from twenty-four hundred to $3,500 which will add $12K monthly by Week 12.”
+My solution is to increase prices from $2,400 to $3,500, which will add $12K in monthly revenue by Week 12.”

 Example fail: “My constraint is probably capacity or maybe pricing.
 I’ll try raising prices and hiring someone.
 Should work within a few months.”